jikamens/jik-backup-utilities/README.md

    backups are of directories on my NAS which are mounted on my Linux desktop via either CIFS or NFS.

-8. My B2 bucket is configured to preserve deleted files for a year before purging them automatically.
+8. I used to hae my B2 bucket configured to preserve deleted files for a year before purging them automatically, but now I use `backblaze-prune-backups` as described below to implement flexible backup expiration rules.

 Some of the code I'm providing here should be usable out-of-the-box with essentially no modifications.
 However, some of it is intended